 He intends is to buy one eventually and take to a floating life.

-The 6mt river licence was traded in as of Jan1 2017 for a gold licence.
+The 6mt Sep/Mar river licence was traded in at the end of December 2016 for a gold licence.

 "Katie", a storm of flying slate proportions swept middle England in late March 2016.